 Using Gel Stain on the Dresser Top

-This dresser also received a coat of gel stain in English Walnut.
-Since the top had a top coat on it, I lightly sanded before I applied gel stain to the wood using a foam brush.
+This dresser also received a coat of gel stain in Antique Walnut.
+Since the top had a top coat on it, I lightly sanded it before I applied gel stain to the wood using a foam brush.

-This gel stain is supposed to be removed with a dry brush, but I used a clean lint free rag to rub my stain in.
+I used a clean lint-free rag to rub my stain in.
 This results in a lighter color that I love with the existing gray paint.
 I repeated this twice, allowing each coat to dry.
 I love how it built up the color.

 After it dried, I applied 3 thin coats of polycrylic sealer.